Axioms cut read time and boost comprehension

 - Anxiety builds — now they have a growing backlog, but they don’t want to deal with it.

-Yes, but: If we trim that same text into shorter, more digestible paragraphs — or use Axios HQ's sentence rewriter to help — and start each idea with an eye-catching anchor, suddenly the update feels a lot more inviting to busy readers.
+Yes, but: If we trim that same text into shorter, more digestible paragraphs — or use a tool like Axios HQ's rewording tool to help — and start each idea with an eye-catching anchor, suddenly the update feels a lot more inviting to busy readers.

 - We call those anchors “Axioms” — like the “why it matters” and “yes, but” phrases you see above — and use about a dozen across our internal and external comms.